MarkusDanilow/CoMad_Dev/README.md

 If no controller is specified, the *IndexController* will be used.
 The action *index* of the corresponding controller is the default action.
 An identifier will only be necessary for requesting data.
 By default the object's ID will be used as a unique identifier.

-If the route is invalid, the *ErrorController* with is *index* action will be use instead and a 404 age is displayed.
+If the route is invalid, the *ErrorController* with its *index* action will be use instead and a 404 age is displayed.

 You can always get all parts of the URL by using the following static methods of the application: